AnonymerNiklasistanonym/RaspiForBeginners/README.md

 pi@raspberrypi:~/test $ ▮
 ```

-After writing all the text, we can exit the editor with typing `Ctrl + D`.
+After writing all the text, we can exit the editor with typing `Ctrl + d`.

 Now we created a new File `hello.txt`  and wrote some text in it.